aleph2c/miros-rabbitmq/docs/_sources/reflection.rst.txt

 If you build a complex distributed system using a statechart you will need some way to debug it.
-The miros-rabbitmq library provides two different encrypted topic based networks called the snoop_trace and the snoop_spy network.
+The miros-rabbitmq library provides two different encrypted topic based networks called the :ref:`snoop_trace<reflection-snoop-trace-network>` and the :ref:`snoop_spy<reflection-snoop-spy-network>` network.
 To turn a network on, you enable it `before` calling ``start_at`` in your statechart.

+RabbitMQ has :ref:`management plugin<reflection-rabbitmq-management>` which can
+be viewed to understand it's infrastruture.

 .. _reflection-snoop-trace-network: